Marcano11/Marcano11/README.md

 - 👋 Hi, I’m @Marcano11
 - 👀 Cypto & NFT's are my favvz
-- 🌱 I’m currently learning to code
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking for a study buddy to make beginners projects!
 - 📫 How to reach me francescaadam9@gmail.com